 If you have exhausted all the options open to you, the lender can repossess your home in order to recover the amount you owe.
 If you do not agree to the repossession, the lender may take you to court.
 The legal processes are described in detail below.

 When your home is to be repossessed, you will need to find somewhere else to live.
 You can apply to the local authority (county or city council) to be housed.
 There are also a number of voluntary housing associations which provide social housing.
 If you rent from a private landlord, you may qualify for a Rent Supplement to help with the rent.
-If you cannot find anywhere to live, our document on housing options for homeless people may be useful.
+If you cannot find anywhere to live, our document on housing and other supports for homeless people may be useful.

 Put simply, the decision meant that, in the case of mortgages created before 1 December 2009, it was very difficult for a mortgage provider to get an order for possession unless the court proceedings were started before that date.